Skip to content

 The crossover moved earlier in 2024 and 2025

 In 2023 a fundable MVP took 12 to 20 weeks of an experienced team.
 By the end of 2025 the same scope shipped in 4 to 8 weeks of an AI-assisted team.
-We documented the cost tiers in our 2026 MVP cost guide: €5,000 to €25,000 covers the lean tier that replaces most internal SaaS workflows.
+I documented the cost tiers in the 2026 MVP cost guide: €5,000 to €25,000 covers the lean tier that replaces most internal SaaS workflows.

 That timeline collapse changed the math.
 A custom platform that used to cost €60,000 and take a quarter now costs €15,000 to €30,000 and ships in six weeks.
 SaaS pricing went the other way: per-seat plans rose 8 to 15 percent year over year through 2024 and 2025, and the cheapest tiers got feature-gated harder.